Standard Hausa

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Sokoto Hausa is a dialect of Hausa.
+Sokoto Hausa is a dialect of the Hausa language.

 Sokoto Hausa is part of the West & Central Africa region on DialectAtlas.